 For everything you need to know about applying, check out our Application Guide.
 You can find useful information for each stage of your application journey – from before you even apply to what to do if you receive an offer, and everything in between.

 Why study this subject?

-Caring for the most important person in someone's life, their child, is a big responsibility, yet it is a very fulfilling job.
+Caring for one of the most important people in someone's life, their child, is a big responsibility, yet very fulfilling job.
 Children and young people need nurses who understand their particular needs and can work in partnership with them and their families.

 Why study at Buckinghamshire New University?

 At Buckinghamshire New University, from your very first welcome, you’ll find yourself surrounded by friendly, like-minded students and staff – all passionate about nursing and healthcare.

 We've been running nursing programmes for many years and students benefit from an excellent standard of teaching provided by staff from the University.
 Our lecturers maintain close links with practice, ensuring that the programme is always kept up to date.